goodtofufriday/MMC5-PRG-CHR-to-48tsop-adapter/README.md

 Special thanks to https://github.com/techav-homebrew/LCC32-DIP32-Flash-Adapter for saving me some time on the 32pin board.
 Everything else is custom, hence the included libraries.

+Ive also made a ram adapter for games like megaman 4 minus infiniti.